Success-co-saas/mcp-success-co/README.md

 6. **Test in Claude:** Ask questions like "Show me all open rocks" or "What issues need attention?"

-### Option 2: Test with MCP Inspector
+### For Developers: Testing with MCP Inspector

-Use the MCP Inspector for interactive testing and debugging.
+Use the MCP Inspector for interactive testing and debugging of the local development server.

 1. **Start required services:**